bhecquet/seleniumRobot/doc/chap7_Howto.md

 #### The selenium robot way (if previous method is not possible) ####

+This may happen if the button / text field on which you click to upload is not an `input` element of type `file`

 Inside your PageObject:
 - With selenium, click on the button to upload the file
-- then you can call `uploadFile(<filePath>)` which will handle the modal opened by browser.
+- then you can call `uploadFile(<filePath>)` inside your PageObject which will handle the modal opened by browser.

-The drawbak of this method is that browser MUST have the focus and thus no other test should be executed at the same time because we are sending keyboard actions outside of selenium
+The drawback of this method is that browser MUST have the focus and thus no other test should be executed at the same time because we are sending keyboard actions outside of selenium

 ### 11 Write custom reports ###